intellltech/interview-QA/golang.md

 195. ### Is Go an object-oriented language?

 Yes and no. Although Go has types and methods and allows an object-oriented style of programming, there is no type hierarchy.
+This is a little complex to say yes or no. Object-oriented programming is a programming paradigm which uses the idea of “objects” to represent data and methods.
+Go does not strictly support object orientation but is a lightweight object Oriented language.

+Although Go has types and methods and allows an object-oriented style of programming, there is no type hierarchy.
+The concept of “interface” in Go provides a different approach that we believe is easy to use and in some ways more general.
+By treating objects of different types in a consistent way, as long as they stick to one interface, Golang implements polymorphism.
+There are also ways to embed types in other types to provide something analogous but not identical to subclassing.

+Moreover, methods in Go are more general than in C++ or Java: they can be defined for any sort of data, even built-in types such as plain, “unboxed” integers.
+They are not restricted to structs (classes) and Structs in Golang are user-defined types that hold just the state and not the behavior.
+In Go, encapsulation is implemented by capitalizing fields, methods, and functions which makes them public.

+So basically , Go was not designed to be primarily an object-oriented language in the way other languages are designed but it satisfies the majority of its characteristics.
     **[⬆ Back to Top](#questions)**

 196. ### Why should you learn Golang?
 What are the benefits of Golang over other programming languages?